home / lasers

 A shot of the laser not focused on anything which, due to the extremely high peak power of the head, causes a small spark to form out of mid air, which makes a 'snap' sound.
 Also, a shot of the laser on a piece of copper plate which gives a green hue to the fireball.

-A shot of a piece of black anodized aluminium just past the focal length so both the air ionisation and the fireball caused by the aluminum vaporizing, and a shot with the aluminum right at the focal point.
+A shot of a piece of black anodized aluminum just past the focal length so both the air ionization and the fireball caused by the aluminum vaporizing, and a shot with the aluminum right at the focal point.

 A shot of a piece of black foam and a LM555 time IC that was cause to hours of debugging.